The Association of

 Wimbledon Lawn Tennis Championships

 Welcome to the website of The Association of Honorary Stewards of the Wimbledon Lawn Tennis Championships.
 If you are interested in becoming an Honorary Steward, please read the information provided here.
 We will look forward to hearing from you.

-Nick Pearce, Chief Steward
+James Mendelssohn, Chief Steward

 Becoming an Honorary Steward at Wimbledon

 Thank you for your interest in becoming an Honorary Steward at the Wimbledon Championships.
 We are always keen to talk to people who would like to volunteer for this important role at what we believe is one of the most prestigious sporting events in the world.